microsoft/uf2/README.md

 # USB Flashing Format (UF2)

-UF2 (USB Flashing Format) is a name of a file format, that is particularly suitable for flashing devices over MSC (Mass Storage Class most commonly used by various pendrives) The file consists of 512 byte blocks, each of which is self-contained and independent of others.
+UF2 (USB Flashing Format) is a file format that is particularly suitable for flashing devices over MSC (Mass Storage Class most commonly used by various pendrives).
+The file consists of 512 byte blocks, each of which is self-contained and independent of others.

 Each 512 byte block consist of (see `uf2.h` for details):
 * magic numbers at the beginning and at the end
 * address where the data should be flashed
 * size of data
+* block index and total number of blocks in file
 * data (up to 476 bytes; for SAMD it's 256 bytes so it's easy to flash in one go)

 Thus, it's really easy for the microcontroller to recognize a block of